igorline/slither_wiki/Property-generation.md

 `slither-prop` generates code properties (e.g., invariants) that can be tested with unit tests or [Echidna](https://github.com/crytic/echidna/), entirely automatically.
-Please consider using [Crytic](https://crytic.io/) to continuously test these properties through our Github App..
+Once you have these properties in hand, use [Crytic](https://crytic.io/) to continuously test them with every commit.

 Note: `slither-prop` currently only supports Truffle, however, we'll be adding support for other frameworks soon!